-The CMM Group, in partnership with Condorchem Envitech, S.L., offers custom designed, high efficiency vacuum water evaporators.
+The CMM Group, in partnership with Condorchem Envitech, S.L., offers custom designed, high efficiency vacuum wastewater evaporators.

 Wastewater evaporators are considered the best technology to achieve a zero discharge system, where wastewater is transformed into two streams, one containing solid waste with reusable resources (mainly raw materials and by-products) and another with high quality water that can be reused.

-CMM and Condorchem can deliver a zero discharge system that will allow your company to achieve the following objectives:
+CMM can deliver a zero discharge system that will allow your company to achieve the following objectives:

 - Reuse 98% of the water

 - Recover valuable raw materials and by-products dissolved in the water

 We not only supply evaporators, we can also offer a complete and customized engineering solution, designing and installing a complete wastewater treatment and resource recovery plant.

 - Simple to operate

 - Take up little space, instead change to: Small footprint

 - Clean and Safe Technology: Clean and safe technology